kubernetes-sigs/lws/keps/173-headless-service-per-replica/README.md

 The existing logic for creating the headless service will be used for the `Shared` option.

 #### Creation and Deletion of Headless Services
 The pod controller will create the headless service if a leader pod is being reconciled.
 The leader pod is set as the owner of the service, so that when a leaderPod is restarted or deleted, the headless service is deleted as well.
 The name of each headless service will be the same as the leader pod's name.
+In order for the headless service only select the pods in each replica, `leaderworkerset.sigs.k8s.io/group-index` will be used as selector to differentiate between LWS replicas, and `leaderworkerset.sigs.k8s.io/name` to differentiate between other LWS deployments.

 #### Transition from Different Subdomain Policies